Will Age Become An Issue In Dianne Feinstein's Re-Election Campaign?

 Gerontologist Jennifer Ailshire says that if there's going to be a double standard, the science says it should be the other way round.

 "Women have a survival advantage over men," she says.
-"Scientists have found that men have higher epi-genetic aging rates, meaning their cells and tissues are older, even when they're the same chronological age [as] women."
+"Scientists have found that men have higher epigenetic aging rates, meaning their cells and tissues are older, even when they're the same chronological age [as] women."

 Whether age should be an election issue will ultimately be settled by the voters.
 But those voters themselves are also aging.
 A dozen years from now, one-fifth of the U.S. population will be 65 years old or more.